fbpx Gender Pay Gap - Haileybury

 Gender Pay Gap

-The gender pay gap is calculated by taking all employees across our organisation and comparing the average pay between men and women.
+The gender pay gap is calculated by taking all employees across the School and comparing the mean and median pay between men and women.
 This means that even though we have clear, externally benchmarked salaries in place for all jobs to ensure that everyone is paid fairly for undertaking the same or a similar role, it is still possible to have a gender pay gap.

 Hourly Rate QuartilesMalesFemales